hartwigmedical/hmftools/sage/README.md

 The empirical base quality is measured in each reference and tumor sample for each {trinucleotide context, alt, sequencer reported base qual} combination and an adjustment is calculated.
 This is performed by sampling a 2M base window from each autosome and counting the number of mismatches per {trinucleotide context, alt, sequencer reported base qual}.
 Sites with 4 or more ALT reads are excluded from consideration as they may harbour a genuine germline or somatic variant rather than errors.

-For all SNV and MNV calls the base quality is adjusted to the empirically observed value before determing the quality.
+For all SNV and MNV calls the base quality is adjusted to the empirically observed value before determining the quality.
 SAGE produces both a file output and QC chart which show the magnitude of the base quality adjustment applied for each {trinucleotide context, alt, sequencer reported base qual} combination.
-These files are writing into the same directory as the output file.
+These files are written into the same directory as the output file.

 A typical example of the chart is shown below: